 - Put the dough in the bulking container and mark the top of the dough.
 You can use a whiteboard marker, an elastic band, or maybe a post-it note.
 Whatever floats your boat.

 - Let the dough rise by a quarter or 125% of its initial size.

 Divide and preshape

 - Dump the dough out unto the kitchen counter.
 No flour or water should be present.

 - Give the dough a couple of folds to disperse the seeds completely.

 - Divide the dough into two equally sized pieces.

-- Put the scraper behind the dough and move it forward on the table so that the dough is pulled down in the front, thus creating tension on top of the dough.
+- Put the scraper behind the dough and move it forward on the table.
+That will pull the dough down in the front, thus creating tension on top of the dough.

 - Keep going until you have a uniform and taut dough.